-From basic bodyweight movements to using specialist equipment that helps you overload the muscles, this guide outlines 9 of the best tibialis anterior exercises, including how to do them and things to consider.
+This guide outlines 9 of the best tibialis anterior exercises, from basic bodyweight movements to loaded progressions, including how to do them and what to watch out for.

 At a Glance – Best Tib Exercises